St George Girls High School

 You can get a Certificate of Evidence of Australian Citizenship to prove your visa status.
 Citizens of New Zealand are eligible for selective high school entry.
 Permanent residents of New Zealand are considered in the same manner as temporary residents of Australia and are not normally eligible.

-If you do not meet these residency requirements at the time of applying but expect to meet them in the near future, you are allowed to apply provided you are already living in Australia.
+If you do not meet these residency requirements at the time of applying but expect to meet them by the time offers are made, you are allowed to apply provided you are already living in Australia.

 If you qualify for entry on academic grounds but do not meet the residency requirements, including those who hold diplomatic visas, you may ask for special consideration through the review process.